 You may also have different audience segments or keywords that you're interested in testing.
 Make a list of potential tests and segments before creating your outreach materials, so you can be sure to have options that fit each as your campaign moves forward.
 As you plan your channels and testing approach, you may also want to figure out which metrics you'll track to measure success throughout your campaign.

 Step 4: Create your outreach materials.

-You're finally ready to start creating your outreach materials.
-Because you'll be submitting any materials meant for patients to your IRB, it's important to follow FDA guidelines when crafting your copy.
+When you start creating outreach materials, it's important to follow FDA guidelines when crafting your copy.
 Use your research when writing your ads, and try to use the same language that patients do when talking about their condition, rather than medical jargon.
 Apply your research to your design and image choices, too.
 Be sure that your ads reflect your patient audience to help improve engagement, and just like in your ad copy and targeting, plan a few different imagery approaches to test.
 For example, you may test images of a patient in a doctor's office against images of someone at home or at work.
 You may also consider testing illustrations against photos, or different colors or fonts.
-Try our designer's advertising tips for more ideas.

 Step 5: Have a backup plan.

 Of course, even the best-laid plans may go awry.
 Include backup approaches, such as different channels or alternative ad copy, as part of your outreach plan when you submit to your IRB.
 You may also want to consider at which point it may be helpful to engage the help of a clinical trial patient recruitment company, and research a few different agencies in advance.

 Patient recruitment can be a stressful process, but preparing ahead of time can help prevent delays and seamlessly connect you with patients interested in research.
 Get started on your recruitment plan by downloading our template below.